cbellera/cbellera.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently presented more than 40 presentations at conferences and congresses on my topic.